Athletes Who Own Franchises | FranchiseCoach

 Strategic Mindset

 Sports require strategic thinking and quick decision-making—skills that are also vital in the business world.
-Players are accustomed to analyzing their opponents, developing game plans, and adjusting strategies on the fly.
+Athletes are accustomed to analyzing their opponents, developing game plans, and adjusting strategies on the fly.

 These abilities are directly transferable to running a franchise, where market conditions can change rapidly, requiring swift and effective responses.

-Michael Jordan, one of the greatest basketball players ever.
+Michael Jordan is one of the greatest basketball players of all time.

 MJ has applied his strategic mindset to the business world, becoming a successful owner of several businesses, including a significant stake in the Charlotte Hornets and multiple restaurant franchises.